Power of art

 Penelope brings strength to the board around compliance, governance and the development of policies and procedures.
 She appreciates arts, culture, heritage and education and the positive impact it has on people of all ages.

-Over 17 years David has successfully developed and managed capacity building projects in corporate, community and the social enterprise / non-profit sectors in Australia, Asia, Europe, America and Africa.
+Over 17 years David has successfully developed and managed capacity building projects in corporate, community social enterprise and the non-profit sectors in Australia, Asia, Europe, America and Africa.
 Leading high-performing teams he has established organisations, assisted in scaling-up and created sustainable models allowing focus on dreaming BIG to create awesome legacies.

 David has a genuine passion to empower people and strengthen communities through emerging technologies, the arts, cultural and education initiatives.
 He is personally committed to placing his energy where he can add value to an organisation, its people and outcomes.
 David's ongoing mission is to explore new ways of working with each other, moving beyond the conventional, challenging the status quo.